DJBarnes/django-adminlte2-pdq/docs/source/templates/template_tags.rst

 to the standard mystery person.

 If the user is passed in, the user will be used for the base information.
-Information can be overridden by other key word arguments.
+Information can be overridden by other keyword arguments.
-If the user is NOT passed in, key word arguments for each piece of information should be used.
+If the user is NOT passed in, keyword arguments for each piece of information should be used.

 :param context: Context for the template.